mahebeaud/Mahebeaud/README.md

 <h1 align="center">Hi 👋, I'm Mahé</h1>
+<h3 align="center">A passionate developer from the caribbean, 🌞.</h3>

-<h3 align="center">I am passionate about computer science, but more specifically about cybersecurity, where I pursue my passion on several platforms such as Hack the Box and TryHackMe in order to improve my skills in the field.</h3>
+- 🌱 I work intensively in **cyber security** on several platforms such as Hack the Box and TryHackMe in order to improve my skills in the field.
+- 🔭 I’m currently studying at **Epitech** and i'm looking for an internship !
+- ✈️ Next year, I will be furthering my education at the **University of Brockport** in the United States of America.

 <h3 align="left">Connect with me:</h3>
 <p align="left">